mayant15/mayant15.github.io/_posts/2020-04-02-assassins-creed-syndicate.md

 image: assets/images/posts/acs-banner.jpg
 description: >
    Saving Victorian London from a power hungry Templar.
 Just like old times.
+score: 7
+pros:
+    - Good gameplay and fighting
+    - Multiple stealth options
+    - Only one eavesdrop mission
+cons:
+    - A very plain story
+    - Forgettable characters
+    - Overloaded, purposeless world and activities
 ---

 ***Note: This article has spoilers.***